HPCE/hpce-2018-cw3/readme.md

 into a function.
 This function has:

-- An iteration identifier (`x`,`y`), which identifies where the computation is occuring within the overall parallel iteration space.
-This will become our OpenCL [global work id](https://software.intel.com/sites/landingpage/opencl/optimization-guide/Basic_Concepts.htm).
+- An iteration identifier (`x`,`y`), which identifies where the computation is occurring within the overall parallel iteration space.
+This will become our OpenCL global work id, which is unique for all work-items in the kernel.

 - A number of scalar (non-pointer) parameters, such as `w`, which will be passed by value at the kernel invocation.